IBM/deploy-graph-db-container/README.md

       annotations:
     ```

     In case you are using Bluemix *lite* Kubernetes cluster, where NFS file storage is not supported, you can instead use [hostPath PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).
 A hostPath PersistentVolume uses a file or directory on the Node to emulate network-attached storage.
-To create a hostPath PersistentVolume, review `local-volumes.yaml` and run the following command.
+To create a hostPath PersistentVolume, review `local-volumes.yaml` and run `kubectl apply` command.
     ```
     $ cat local-volumes.yaml
     apiVersion: v1